 There are some patients who regret their initial choice to have implants at all.
 They may have pictured themselves differently or simply do not enjoy the feeling of artificial breasts.
-For these women, Dr. Parkins can remove the implants entirely and restore a completely natural body contour.
+For these women, Dr. Parkins or Dr. Boehm can remove the implants entirely and restore a completely natural body contour.
 Some breast revision patients choosing this route can benefit from a lift as well, so they look rejuvenated but not over-treated.

 Some women—especially those who got implants when they were younger—notice that their breasts sag and change shape over time, particularly if they have gained a little weight in the years since their initial surgery.
 For these women, breast revision surgery can involve removing the original implants and performing a lift to address the sagging, stretched-out skin.
-Then, Dr. Parkins can take fat from one area of the body and inject it into the upper pole of the breasts to give them more fullness and a naturally round shape.
+Then, your surgeon can take fat from one area of the body and inject it into the upper pole of the breasts to give them more fullness and a naturally round shape.